wolfgangimig/joa/README.md

 The private part consists of C++ sources for the COM bridge and the Java source code of a frame window class that allows to place a JavaFX scene inside a native window.
 The private sources are not available for download.

 The MIT license allows you to use JOA in any project, inclusive commercial products.
-I am looking forward to your comments and bug reports on the "Issues" section.
+I am looking forward to your comments and bug reports on the [issues](https://github.com/wolfgangimig/joa/issues) section.
 Depending on your feedback, this work might become a real product with commercial support.

 More information can be found in the wiki.
 You may want to start reading with the  [Tutorial](https://github.com/wolfgangimig/joa/wiki/Tutorial).